Support our work by becoming our Patron! Learn More

 b.
 Coach and counsel department associates and managers as needed.
 Update goals and development plans via rap sessions and annual reviews.

 c.
-Complete Controller's audit once a year.
+Complete the Controller’s audit once a year.
 Audit other areas as needed.

 d.
 Conduct a complete payroll payoff twice a year. e.
 Periodically require bids on supply purchases.

 g.
-Review and update the contracts and leases on file on a regular basis.
+Review and update the contracts and leases on file regularly.

 i.
-Ensure all real estate taxes and mortgage payments are paid in accordance with the management contract.
+Ensure all real estate taxes and mortgage payments are paid by the management contract.

 j.
 Ensure all Owner's payments are paid promptly.